spektrumrf/sangbok/README.md

 On windows you'll need some sort of bash terminal too (GIT bash is fine)

-### 2021,
-For low quality images I found a browser version of the xbr smooth scaling algorithm, worked wonders.
-I used [this one](https://www.maxlaumeister.com/pixel-art-upscaler/) Also, I used the app Camscanner to get a perfect white background on drawn images.
-Worked perfectly.

 # WINDOWS

 Install TexLive (full or atleast with xindy)